tidepool-org/reports/README.md

   exclude_component: 'ExcludeFromReport'
 ```

+### Software Requirements

+This sheet shows all of the functional requirements.
+Here is how it is built:

+1. Get a list of all `TLFR` issues (=functional requirements), regardless of `fix_version`, that have `Dev Ready` or `Active` status.

+2. Filter out any that are closed as `junk_resolution`.

+3. Sort the list in ascending order by requirement ID, which is one or more decimal numbers separated by dots (ie. `1.10.1` appears after `1.9.2`).

+4. List the `TLFR` issues.

 ### Traceability Summary

 This sheet shows a summary of the tracebility matrix that starts from a functional requirement and traces it to its implementation.
 Here is how it is built: